Solar battery vs generator Perth: which backup power is better in 2026?

-Perth experiences power outages from summer storms, heatwave-related grid stress, and occasional infrastructure failures.
-If you want backup power, the choice comes down to a solar battery or a portable generator.
-Here's a comprehensive comparison to help you decide.
+Perth gets power outages from summer storms, heatwave grid stress, and the occasional infrastructure fault.
+If you want backup power, the choice is usually a solar battery or a portable generator.
+Here's how the two compare on cost, noise, maintenance, and running costs.

 $6,000–$15,000 upfront.
 Zero fuel costs.
 Saves you money every day.
 Silent operation.
 10-year warranty.